essar05/Skyline/README.md

 #### About

-A 2D vertical scrolling fighter plane game implemented in C++.
+A 2D vertical scrolling space battle game implemented in C++.
 Rendering is done with OpenGL 3.
-I'm also writing a simple 2D engine which I'm hoping will power future 2D projects.

-It's my first shot at proper game development from scratch.
-I've made a few games previously, but they were done with software rendering and they were at the basic level of Pong clones and such.
-I hope to learn some bare basics in 2D and have a few complete projects before I move on to engines like Unreal or Unity and start doing some real 3D development.
+Main lis used: SDL2, Glew, Box2D, CEGUI, FMOD, rapidjson.

+Huge thanks to https://www.youtube.com/user/makinggameswithben, without whom I wouldn't have been able to code this.

 I do this for educational purposes and, of course, for fun !

 #### How to build

 Nothing special to say, I've included all the dependencies needed.
-It should be as simple as opening the solution file in Visual Studio 2015, building and running.
+It should be as simple as opening the solution file in Visual Studio, building and running.